mattyh867/MetaBooksAPI/README.md

 # BookVault API

-A RESTful API for book discovery, reviews, and analytics, built for COMP3011 Coursework 1 (2025–2026).
+A RESTful API for book discovery, reviews, and analytics.

 BookVault integrates the Goodreads Books dataset (Soumik version, Kaggle) with a user-generated review system, providing endpoints for browsing books, managing reviews, and exploring analytics.
 The API uses a two-tier rating architecture: dataset ratings from the Goodreads community for large-scale analytics, and user review ratings computed live for personalised recommendations.